yardinternet/wp-user-roles/README.md

 ## Installation

-To install this package using Composer, follow these steps:

-1. Add the following to the `repositories` section of your `composer.json`:

-    ```json
-    {
-      "type": "vcs",
-      "url": "git@github.com:yardinternet/wp-user-roles.git"
-    }
-    ```

-2. Install this package with Composer:
+1. Install this package with Composer:

     ```sh
     composer require yard/wp-user-roles
     ```

-3. Run the Acorn WP-CLI command to discover this package:
+2. Run the Acorn WP-CLI command to discover this package:

     ```shell
     wp acorn package:discover